Locksmith

 I have a locker style cabinet in my garage with a lock (maybe a cam lock) that when you lock it a rod moves vertically to lock the unit. it is currently locked and when you turn the key nothing happens- no movement.
 How do I go about fixing this

-Asked by Scott over 3 years ago
+Asked by Scott about 4 years ago

 Sounds like you’re going to have to drill out the lock, stick a screwdriver into the cabinet & manipulate the linkage behind the cam lock.
 My guess is the nut that holds the linkage to the back of the cam lock probably worked it’s way loose & fell off.
 Depending what the cabinet is worth, might be a good idea to ask a locksmith to do it.
 If you bring it in to a shop, they can probably drill & replace it.
 You can try it yourself, but you risk hitting the linkage & doing further damage.
 Like I said, depending on it’s worth, might be worth trying yourself to save money.